the-events-calendar/event-tickets/readme.txt

 The team at Modern Tribe stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
 Add the <a href="http://m.tri.be/18th">premium add-on plugin</a> and you get access to premium support forums with 24-48 hour response times on weekdays.

 Enjoy using Event Tickets, know how to get under the hood and want to make money helping people?
 We're growing our community team and would love to hear from you.
-If you’re interested, <a href="http://m.tri.be/mk">check this out!</a>
+If youâ€™re interested, <a href="http://m.tri.be/mk">check this out!</a>

 = PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =

-Event Tickets is built to work out of the box: it doesn’t use a shortcode (nor is one available).
+Event Tickets is built to work out of the box: it doesnâ€™t use a shortcode (nor is one available).
 Just turn it on, configure the settings to match your needs and you'll be taking RSVPs within minutes.

 By developers, for developers... it's ready to be the foundation for your wildest hack sessions.
 Complete with a skeleton stylesheet to theme fast and efficiently, loads of tools including partial template overrides, a host of template tags, hooks and filters, <a href="http://m.tri.be/eu">careful documentation</a>, as well as a <a href="https://github.com/moderntribe">library of code snippets</a> on GitHub.
 Events Tickets is built FOR people who build websites.